CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * Use of different user IDs: At the operating system level, two different user IDs should be used in this case, one for general business use and the other for Internet access.
 Here, the Internet ID should have only minimal rights.
 * Using different partitions / operating system installations: This solution creates different partitions that are as strongly separated as possible, for example, by different operating and file systems.
 The stronger the separation, the higher are the hurdles that prevent malware from the Internet or the like from affecting the production environment.
 * Virtual machines: In this case, the Internet can only be used via an operating system that is operated in a virtual machine (eg User Mode Linux, UML).
 The virtual machine separates the browser used from the actual host operating system more than it does without a virtual machine.
 However, this variant has the residual risk that malicious programs can be copied back and forth between the host operating system and the virtual operating system by means of copy and paste.
 In this case, the host operating system could be in an unsafe state at the next VPN dial-up.
-* Using Boot CDs: This creates a Web-enabled operating environment for Internet use from a read-only medium, such as a CD-ROM, while limiting usability by possibly requiring manual entry of necessary IP information.
+* Using boot CDs: This is made for the Internet use of a read-only medium such as a CD-ROM, a web-enabled operating environment, the usability is limited by the fact that the necessary IP information may need to be entered manually.
 For example, Knoppix can be used for this, a compilation of GNU / Linux software that can run completely from a CD (see [KNOP]).
 * Internet access only via VPN (via Intranet via the institution's own security gateway to the Internet).
 This has the advantage that dangerous contents are sorted out.
 ** Use of IrDA interfaces **